xinyun2000/PaperNotes/GPT-NER Named Entity Recognition via Large Language Models.md

 1. Representation Extraction

-   - embedding each sentence and send them to the model, model output a much higher dimensional vector with the representation of each words
+   - embedding each sentence and sending them to the model, the model outputs a much higher dimensional vector with the representation of each word

    - e.g., each token[50 dimension], each sentence has 5 token[5,50dimension], BERT parameter is 1024, output[5,1024]